 Broadband Internet is today a critical infrastructure in the growing global economy.
 The increased use of the Internet enables additional applications and information services e.g. the utilization of e-mail and text messaging, VoIP, streaming and real-time video conferencing, IPTV, social networking, e-government, e-banking, e-health, e-learning, mapping, search capabilities, e-books, etc. These services have become commonplace, although challenges regarding quality of service, and uncertainty of origin for some applications, and high costs of international Internet connectivity (IIC) persist for many developing countries.

 The Internet is today a critical information infrastructure and a vital part of national infrastructure.
 Current and future IP-based networks and future IP developments will continue to introduce dramatic changes in the way we acquire, produce, circulate and consume information.
+The openness of the Internet to innovation and investment that has led to the advances in infrastructure that are the engine of growth in the twenty-first century.

 On the basis of such growth, demands are now growing on the existing Internet design and infrastructure.
 New applications, services and functionality are needed.
 Some have suggested that the underlying technical architecture of the present Internet may not have been designed for, and hence may not be sufficiently robust, to support some new classes of applications and services, with security, identity management and multilingualization as commonly cited examples.
 Some others point out that the current architecture has allowed astonishing levels of innovation and growth with, in particular, massive uptake of video traffic and multi-user applications [Source: UK].
 According to those holding this view, there is no evidence that the current infrastructure will not be able to continue to evolve and grow to cope with demand.